D0men1c0/Evolution-of-criminal-language/README.md

 - Utilized SVC, Random Forest, and LSTM models for classification.
 - SVC with linear kernel demonstrated efficiency with word embeddings, yielding around 0.8 AUC.
 - LSTM model showed poor results, suggesting potential for improvement with better preprocessing and layer selection.

+### BERT Approach
+- Used the transformers library to label text with criminal topics using a pre-trained BERT model.
+- Performed classification using previously found labels and exploiting a BERT model on which fine tuning was performed.
+- AUC 60%

 ## Conclusion
 The comprehensive analysis and machine learning approach provided insights into the QANON dataset, offering opportunities for further refinement and exploration.